hughvanosdall/hughvanosdall/README.md

 Here is what i'm doing right now!

-- 🔭 I’m currently working on learning Vue.js and C++
+- 🔭 Vue.JS Developer/ Front End Web Developement

-- 🌱 I’m currently learning Javascript Frotnend Web Development
+- 🌱 I’m currently learning C++

 - 👯 I’m looking to collaborate on Frontend Projects

 - 🤔 I’m looking for help with Frontend Design

 - 📫 How to reach me: hughvanosdall@gmail.com

-- ⚡ Fun fact: Started my web development journey in October, 2021